20 Different Types of Wasps in Oregon

 In addition, these wasps have been known to sting when disturbed, although their venom is not particularly potent.

-The Giant Ichneumon Wasp (Megarhyssa spp) is one of the very impressive and intimidating types of wasps in Oregon.
+The Giant Ichneumon Wasp (Megarhyssa spp) is one of Oregon’s very impressive and intimidating wasps.

-These large insects are up to two inches in length and have long, thin abdomens that can reach up to three inches in length.
+These large insects are up to two inches long and have long, thin abdomens that can reach up to three inches long.

 The Giant Ichneumon Wasp has black and yellow stripes on its body, but the males are usually more brightly colored than the females.